compiler-disagg/TrackFM/README.md

 //reproduce Fastswap datapoints and generate plots ./run.sh
 ```
+** Note to reproduce fastswap, AIFM plots they have to be installed seperately in /home **.
+We provide instruction for both AIFM and fastswap installation in the root directory of TrackFM.

 ## Using TrackFM
 TODO: how do they get a new app running with TrackFM?
 What are the caveats?